privatenumber/vue-import-loader/README.md

   - Supports any Webpack build
   - Resolves components using a user-configured component-map or a resolution function
   - Has built-in static analysis to detect registered components
-  - Supports dynamic components `<component :is="">`
+  - Supports dynamic components if possible values are inline `<component :is="condition ? 'comp-a' : 'comp-b'">`
   - Supports [functional components](https://github.com/vuejs/vue-loader/issues/1013

 ### Why wouldn't I want to use this?
 The costs of implicitly registering components locally is close to [registering components globally](https://vuejs.org/v2/guide/components-registration.html#Global-Registration).

-- The benefit this has over global registration is that it doesn't import components blindly at the top-level of your App, but instead, imports them intelligently at each detected usage
+- The benefit this has over global registration is that it doesn't import components blindly at the top-level of your App, but instead, imports them intelligently at each detected usage.
+Unused components will not be bundled-in.

-- **Maintainability** Your components might become harder to maintain because of the lack of explicit dependencies.
+- **Maintainability** Your components might become harder to maintain because of the lack of explicitly declared dependencies.
   - **Automation magic** It's better to have code you understand and can control than to leave it to _magic_.
   - **Debugging** If there's a bug in your resolver, it might not be an obvious place to look or troubleshoot.

-- **Build-tool coupling** Module-level concerns are introduced into build configuration; perhaps comparable to creating aliases.
-Doing this couples the app to the build via configuration and makes it harder to migrate to a different environment (new tooling, upgrades, etc.)
+- **Build-tool coupling** Module-level concerns are introduced into the build configuration; perhaps comparable to creating aliases.
+Doing this couples the app to the build via config and makes it harder to migrate to a different environment (new tools, upgrades, etc).